SatyaHimavanth/My-Local-Cloud/ReadMe.md

-To run this program you need to have python (version 3 or above preferred) installed and configured in your system.
+To run this program you need to have Python (version 3 or above preferred) installed and configured in your system.

 Steps to host your folder:

 Step 1:
-    After installing and adding Env variables of python, pip install required libraries by using below command pip install Flask
+    After installing and adding Env variables of python, pip install required libraries by using the below command pip install Flask send2trash

 Step 2:
     Open the project folder in vs code

 Step 2:
-    assign your folder path to base_directory on "app.py" in "line 25" for example your want to host movies folder in D drive do this base_directory = "D:\\Movies"
+    assign your folder path to base_directory on "app.py" in "line 33" for example, if you want to host a movies folder in D drive do this base_directory = "D:\\Movies"

 Step 3:
-    run the project using below code
+    run the project using the below code py app.py
-    py app.py

 Step 4:
-    click on the URL displayed in terminal to view your folder live.
+    click on the URL displayed in the terminal to view your folder live.
-    The same URL can be used to access the files on any device when connected to same network.
+    The same URL can be used to access the files on any device when connected to the same network.

 To start hosting as soon as your system starts: